CHCLopes/The-Casual-Pug-Game/readme.md

-### Refatorando e personalizando e implementando a responsividade no Jogo do Dinossauro do Chrome sem internet
+### Refatorando, personalizando e implementando a responsividade no Jogo do Dinossauro do Chrome sem internet

 # The Casual Pug Game